Online Algorithms for Network Robustness under Connectivity Constraints: Problem Formulation

 We denote the overall decision by the matrix $U_k$, whose $(i,j)$th element is given by $u^{i,j}_k$.
 We state the dynamic network robustness problem as follows: {\it for $N_{k+1} = N_k + m_k, \ m_k \in \mathbb{N}, \ m_k > 0$, and under Assumption \ref{ass:as1}, make the sequence of decisions $\{U_k, k = 1,2,....\}$ such that \begin{enumerate} \item $\mathbf{G}_i \subseteq \mathbf{G}_j$ $\forall i,j \ \text{and} \ i < j$ \item Robustness $\mathbf{RG}_{N_{f,k}}$ holds $\forall \ k$ \item the number of links is minimal at any point of time \end{enumerate}}

 The problem poses the following question: {\it how to continuously update a growing network without disrupting the older portion such that the robustness constraint is satisfied at all times and the number links used is minimal}?
-The robustness condition requires that the network is robust to failure of $N_{f,k}$ nodes at the instant $k$, which can depend on $k$, and thus can vary with time.
+The robustness condition requires that the network is robust to failure of $N_{f,k}$ nodes at the instant $k$, and thus can vary with time.